A horse’s vision is essential. They rely on their monocular vision to see danger and react quickly.

-They must be able to see danger and react quickly using monocular vision on each side to constantly scan the environment for possible threats, and the binocular vision to focus on an object in front of them such as an upcoming jump.
-This gives them an almost 360o
+Their almost 360-degree field of vision allows them to constantly scan the environment for possible threats and their binocular vision allows them to focus on an object in front of them such as an upcoming jump.

 In summary, eye injuries in horses are considered emergencies and need to be seen by a veterinarian as soon as possible.
 It is essential that the eye has been properly examined before anything is put onto the surface of the eye, as the wrong treatment can cause severe deterioration and worsening of the condition.
 Always consult your veterinarian if you are concerned and never self-treat an eye condition.